williamouyang/okta.github.io/_source/_docs/how-to/validate-access-token.md

 Alternatively, you can also validate an Access or Refresh Token using the Token Introspection endpoint: [Introspection Request](https://developer.okta.com/docs/api/resources/oauth2.html#introspection-request).
 This endpoint takes your token as a URL query and returns back a simple JSON response with a boolean `active` property.

+(jakub.todo.Why wouldn't you always do this?
+Maybe this should be addressed higher up)

 ## Code Samples

 (jakub.todo) This may not be a great name for this section.